Before I get started, I know what you’re thinking. Yes, I do walk the walk:

 Long story short, I managed to put on 40 pounds of fat in about 18 months – the kind of “gains” that would impress a cattle raising farmer.
 That second picture set is the apex of this period of health and fitness neglect.

-The whole situation was actually very ironic: My health and fitness knowledge was actually at an all time high… yet I still managed to backslide into the absolute worst shape I’d ever been in in my life.
+The whole situation was actually very ironic: My health and fitness knowledge was at an all time high… yet I still managed to backslide into the absolute worst shape I’d ever been in in my life.

 How does something like that even happen?